 - 1. Primary field of study within an associate of arts and associate of science (AA and AS) if the primary field of study is designed for transfer; - 2.
-Certificate of Achievement (all other certificates do not require AAC approval); - 3.
+Certificates of at least 30 credit hours (all other certificates, including post baccalaureate certificates, do not require AAC approval); - 3.
 Study abroad programs; - 4.
 Name change to a degree, major or primary field of study that is cosmetic in nature and does not result in a change in curriculum; and - 5.
 Name change to an organizational unit that is cosmetic in nature. - 6.
 Reactivation of a previously approved degree, major or primary field of study that was placed on hold (or deactivated) by the institution for less than five years since the deactivation was approved by the Board.
 The institution must provide appropriate written notice to the Board indicating the reactivation of the program.
 A deactivated program will be considered formally eliminated after five years.